tomhazledine/eatenbymonsters/_posts/reviews/2013-11-20-eliza-and-the-bear-it-gets-cold.md

 date: 2013-11-20

 title: Eliza And The Bear | It Gets Cold
+tags:

-band: Eliza And The Bear
+- "Eliza And The Bear"
 recordTitle: It Gets Cold
 label: Generator
 recordFormat: single